 When the Spaniards leveled the pre-Hispanic Aztec city of Tenochtitlan and decided to build their new city upon it, one of the first priorities was the construction of a church.
 Conscious of this, the conquistador Hernán Cortes ordered the construction of a church and assigned Martin de Sepulveda the task of building it on the remains of the Aztec temples.
 Between 1524 and 1532, Sepulveda built a small east-west facing church in the Moorish style.

-A terrible flood in 1629 caused a delay of several years.
-The main construction was completed in 1667 but the Sacristy, bell towers and interior decoration were later additions.
+A terrible flood in 1629 caused a delay in the construction of several years.
+The main construction was completed in 1667 but the Sacristy, bell towers and interior decoration were added later.

 The Sagrario Metropolitano, on the east side of the main part of the cathedral, was built in the 18th Century.
 It was originally designed to house the archives and vestments of the archbishop, but now serves as the city’s main parish church.
 The relief above its entrance and the mirror-image portal on the east side are excellent examples of the hyper-decorative Churrigueresque style.

 The floor plan of the cathedral is a Latin cross shape.
 The church faces north-south with the main facade on the south side of the building, with three doors and a fenced atrium.
-The main facade has a relief showing the Assumption of the Virgin Mary, to whom the cathedral is dedicated.
+The main facade has a relief showing the Assumption of the Virgin Mary, to whom this cathedral (and most of those throughout Mexico) is dedicated.

 The interior consists of five naves with 14 chapels, sacristy, chapter house, choir and crypts.
 There are five altarpieces or retablos: the Altar of Forgiveness, the Altar of the Kings, the main altar, the Altar of Resurrected Jesus and the Altar of the Virgin of Zapopan.
 The Cathedral’s choir is richly ornamented in a Baroque style, with two monumental organs and furnishings brought from the Spanish Empire’s colonies in Asia.
 For example, the gate that surrounds the choir is from Macao.